Clark Atlanta University: Atlanta University

-In the early 1930s, Morris Brown College was in financial trouble and was forced to give up its property at Houston and Boulevard.
-Since its affiliation with Spelman and Morehouse, Atlanta University was no longer using several of its original buildings.
-In 1932, Bishop W. A. Fountain, former college president and then chairman of the Board of Trustees, and his son, W. A. Fountain, Jr., President of Morris Brown, negotiated for the college to become part of the university system and lease some of the vacant buildings on the old campus.
-After this, Stone Hall became known as Fountain Hall, named for Bishop William A. Fountain.
-In the 1929, the college deeded the buildings, establishing a permanent home for Morris Brown College.

 The Atlanta University campus was moved to its present site, and the modern organization of the Atlanta University Center emerged, with Clark College, Morris Brown College, and the Interdenominational Theological Center joining the affiliation later.
-The story of the Atlanta University over the next twenty years after 1930 includes many significant developments.
 Graduate Schools of Library Science, Education, and Business Administration were established in 1941, 1944, and 1946, respectively.
 The Atlanta School of Social Work, long associated with the university, gave up its charter in 1947 to become an integral part of the university.
 In 1957, the controlling boards of the six institutions (Atlanta University; Clark, Morehouse, Morris Brown and Spelman Colleges; and Gammon Theological Seminary) ratified new articles of affiliation.
 The new contract created the Atlanta University Center.
-The influence of Atlanta University has been extended through professional journals and organizations, including Phylon, and through the work of Dr. W. E. B. Du Bois, a member of the center.
+The influence of Atlanta University has been extended through professional journals and organizations, including Phylon, and through the work of W. E. B. Du Bois, a member of the center.

 The significance of Atlanta University Center rests in the quality of its leaders, faculty, and graduates.
 Edmund Asa Ware was Atlanta University's spiritual and intellectual father.
 His dedication to academic excellence and rejection of racial inferiority influenced other black colleges and American education in general.
 John Hope, former Morehouse president and Atlanta University's first black president, is noted in every history of American education during the first half of this century.
-Atlanta University's most famous faculty member (1897-1910) was W. E. B. DuBois, who began the Atlanta Studies on Negro Sociology and later became the director of publications for the NAACP.
+Atlanta University's most famous faculty member (1897–1910) was Du Bois, who began the Atlanta Studies on Negro Sociology and later became the director of publications for the NAACP.

-The influential Atlanta Sociological Laboratory was founded at Atlanta University in 1895.